Our energy saving target

 Reducing energy consumption allows the University of Stuttgart to use the money thus saved for investments, equipment, to fill vacant positions, and, more generally, for its services to all of us.

-the University of Stuttgart and its members function as role models in the responsible use of resources in view of the global climate crisis and a strained energy supply situation.
-Finally, the University of Stuttgart - like all state institutions - aims to become net greenhouse gas neutral by 2030.
+The University of Stuttgart and its members function as role models in the responsible use of resources in view of the global climate crisis and a strained energy supply situation.
+Last but not least, the University of Stuttgart - like all state institutions - aims to become net greenhouse gas neutral by 2030.
 This can only be achieved through a variety of measures that reduce energy consumption, increase energy efficiency, and promote the transition to CO2-neutral energy sources.
 Saving energy will therefore remain a necessity in the long term, and this must primarily be implemented through medium- and long-term technical and organizational measures.

 Reducing energy consumption by 20% compared to 2021 is a step towards keeping the increased energy costs under control and achieving the goal of climate neutrality in the medium term.
 Everyone is aware that measures with high savings potential require investment and must be prepared before they take effect.